LukeItUp/tokenizer/README.md

 At the end of each entry, there is also a grade showing the similarity factor of the original and transformed entries given in percentage.

 File **grade.log** contains grades for each entry.
+**WARNING** in grade.log means, that the entry could not be parsed using lxml library.
+This usually occurs when a tag (e.g. < form >) is not closed.

 ### How the grade is calculated: